Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Background

 (with $\alpha_r$ a class $\Kc$ function) is feasible for all $\bx\in\real^n$ and any locally Lipschitz controller satisfying~\eqref{eq:hocbf-inequality} in $\bar{\Cc} := \cap_{i=0}^{r-1} \Cc_i$ renders $\bar{\Cc}$ forward invariant. \end{theorem}

-As shown in Thm.~\ref{thm:hocbf}, the key property of HOCBFs is that any locally Lipschitz controller satisfying~\eqref{eq:hocbf-inequality} renders the set $\bar{\Cc} \subset \Cc$ forward invariant.
+{ We note that the fact that~\eqref{eq:hocbf-inequality} is feasible for all $\bx\in\real^n$ is guaranteed by the fact that $h$ has relative degree $r$ in $\real^n$ (and hence, $L_{\bg} L_{\bbf}^{r-1} h(\bx) \neq \mathbf{0}_m$ for all $\bx\in\real^n$).} As shown in {Theorem}~\ref{thm:hocbf}, the key property of HOCBFs is that any locally Lipschitz controller satisfying~\eqref{eq:hocbf-inequality} renders the set $\bar{\Cc} \subset \Cc$ forward invariant.
 A common mechanism to design such controller is through \textit{safety filters}.
-Given a nominal controller $\bk:\real^n\to\real^m$ (often constructed with desirable properties such as asymptotic stability or optimality) and $\bG \succ 0$, safety filters construct a safe controller $\bu^*$ as follows:
+Given a nominal controller $\bk:\real^n\to\real^m$ (often with desirable properties such as asymptotic stability or optimality) and $\bG \succ 0$, safety filters construct a safe controller $\bu^*$ as follows:

 By construction, $\bu^*$ satisfies the HOCBF condition~\eqref{eq:hocbf-inequality}.
 Furthermore, as shown in~\cite{XX-PT-JWG-ADA:15,PM-AA-JC:25-ejc} under mild assumptions $\bu^*$ is locally Lipschitz, and hence renders $\bar{\Cc}$ forward invariant.

-As noted in~\cite{PM-YC-EDA-JC:25-arxiv,MFR-APA-PT:21,XT-DVD:24}, characterizing dynamical properties such as boundedness of trajectories, regions of attraction, or existence of undesired equilibria for the closed-loop system obtained by using $\bu^*$ in~\eqref{eq:control-affine-system} is challenging.
-In this paper, we restrict our attention to the case where~\eqref{eq:control-affine-system} is linear and $h$ is affine:
+As noted in~\cite{PM-YC-EDA-JC:25-arxiv,MFR-APA-PT:21,XT-DVD:24}, characterizing dynamical properties such as boundedness of trajectories, regions of attraction, or existence of undesired equilibria for the system obtained by using $\bu^*$ in~\eqref{eq:control-affine-system} is challenging.
+In this paper, we consider the case where~\eqref{eq:control-affine-system} is linear and $h$ is affine:

-\begin{assumption} The dynamics~\eqref{eq:control-affine-system} are linear $\bbf(\bx) = \bA \bx$, $\bg(\bx) = \bB$, with $\bA \in \real^{n\times n}$, $\bB\in\real^{n\times m}$, and $h$ is affine, i.e., $h(\bx) = \bc^\top \bx + d$, with $\bc\in\real^n$, $d\in\real$. \end{assumption}
+\begin{assumption} The dynamics~\eqref{eq:control-affine-system} are linear{:} $\bbf(\bx) = \bA \bx$, $\bg(\bx) = \bB$, with $\bA \in \real^{n\times n}$, $\bB\in\real^{n\times m}$, and $h$ is affine, i.e., $h(\bx) = \bc^\top \bx + d$, with $\bc\in\real^n$, $d\in\real$. \end{assumption}